stamby/md-to-html/example_2.md

 If there's a header called "bookmark" anywhere in the linked address, no matter what level that header is, this link will redirect to it.
-Keep in mind that every character in the ID field that is neither a letter nor a number becomes a dash, and then the extra dashes are removed from the edges.
+Keep in mind that every character in the ID field that is neither a letter nor a number becomes a hyphen, and then the extra hyphens are removed from the edges.

 A header that looks like this, when written in Markdown: